Welcome to the home of Analog CE which, the home of the maintenance project for Stephen Turner’s Analog log file analyser.

 Analog is freeware, release as open source under the terms of the GPL.
 Analog is free to download and to use on multiple platforms.
-Analog C:Amie Edition is provided for Windows (32-bit) and is pre-compiled for Debian and more recently OS X (Intel).
+Analog CE is provided for Windows (32-bit) and is pre-compiled for Debian and more recently OS X (Intel).
 The source code is also available for other platforms.

 While Analog is free, I ask that you consider donating to the project as the hosting for the project is not free and costs have to be met somewhere.